 There are many companies attacking the same problem by using SD-WAN and multiprotocol label switching (MPLS) based architectures.
 However, the application is changing which requires a shift in these architectures.
 Application developers and software as service providers want to take more control of their sessions.

-The next generation of application is mobile, in the cloud, software as a service (SaaS) and the internet of things (IoT) based.
+The next generation of applications is mobile, in the cloud, software as a service (SaaS), and the internet of things (IoT) based.
 It is literally everywhere and does not stay in the walled garden of the enterprise.
 You could say it’s completely distributed but certainly not dark and hidden from the Internet.

 Solutions are needed that focus on connecting the application endpoints together wherever they are and whatever they are allowed to do.
 What we are seeing is a new type of perimeter, some are calling this a software-defined perimeter.
 A perimeter that is built from scratch by the application and employs a zero-trust model.

 The perimeter should now be at the application.
 This is already common in microservices environments where the application programming interface (API) is the perimeter but we should now introduce this to non containerized environments, especially when it comes to IoT endpoints.

 Fundamentally, the only way to secure the new wave of applications is to a) have reliable end-to-end reachability and b) assume a zero-trust model.
 You have to assume that the wires are not secure.
 For this, you need to have the ability to integrate the security solution more deeply within the application.

 A collaborative model is needed that tightly integrates with the application providing the required security and network path control.
 Previously the traditional model separates the application from the network.
 The network does what it wants and the application does what it wants.
 The application would simply throw its bits so to speak over the wire and hope that the wires are secure.
 The packets will eventually get to their destination.